Pistonite/botw-recipe/dump/README.md

 only possible with a negative price.
 This leaves the rest of the 9 flags storable in 9 bits.

 With this transformation, every record can be stored in 16 bites, or 2 bytes, compared to 24 bytes.
+The upper 7 bits will be `health_recover`, and the lower 9 bits will be the lower 9 bits of `sell_price`.

 However, there's one extra piece of information - critical boost.
 In WMC, we only really care if it's possible for the recipe to have random boost to `health_recover` by critting,